Backgrounder on Dirty Bombs

 Other Contact information

 A number of federal agencies have responsibilities for dealing with RDDs.
-Their public affairs offices can answer questions on the subject or provide access to experts in and out of government.
+Their public affairs offices can answer questions on the subject or provide access to experts.
 Their web sites are:

 FREQUENTLY ASKED QUESTIONS ABOUT DIRTY BOMBS & RDDs